 Free School Meals and the Pupil Premium

-From November 3rd a new ‘Free School Meals / Pupil Premium Service’ www.fsm.lgfl.net will be a web site where parents can quickly and easily check eligibility for free school meals and, if eligible, also gain welcome additional funding for their child’s school, known as ‘Pupil Premium’.
-If eligible, you are not obliged to accept the free school meals for your child if you wish to make other arrangements, but we do want to encourage applications as the additional funding gained would still benefit education provision at the school.
+Parents can quickly and easily check eligibility for free school meals and, if eligible, also gain welcome additional funding for their child’s school, known as ‘Pupil Premium’ by visiting this link www.fsm.lgfl.net.
+If eligible, you are not obliged to accept the free school meals for your child if you wish to make other arrangements but we do want to encourage applications as the additional funding gained would still benefit education provision at the school.
 The funding the school receives will be targeted directly at your child, and will provide, not only educational support, but also support with the cost of extra-curricular activities and school trips.

 What the service does for parents: